Monday, June 26, 2017

 Double (1954 Calendar): June 26

-John and Paul, Roman brothers, were imperial officers of high repute.
-When Julian the Apostate summoned them to appear at his court they refused, in order to remain faithful to their Master in Heaven.
-Having been allowed ten days in which to reconsider their decision, the brothers used the time distributing their possessions to the poor.
+Saints John and Paul, Roman brothers, were imperial officers of high repute.
+They should not be confused with the Apostles by the same name.
+When Julian the Apostate summoned them to appear at his court, they refused to remain faithful to their Master in Heaven.
+Having been allowed ten days in which to reconsider their decision, the brothers used the time to distribute their possessions to the poor.
 Firm in their love of God and fellow men, John and Paul were beheaded in about A.D.
 362.

 The following is taken from The Liturgical Year by Abbot Gueranger: